DigitalAssetAdvisors/DAA_Custodian_v1.0/xdocs/README.md

 # Custodial Smart Contract #

-Custodial smart contract that charges fee for keeping ether.
+This smart contract holds ETH funds on the client's behalf, calcualates and admisiters the management fee on the advisor's behalf.

+**Author:** Mikhail Vladimirov <mikhail.vladimirov@gmail.com>
 Copyright © 2017 by ABDK Consulting.

-**Author:** Mikhail Vladimirov <mikhail.vladimirov@gmail.com>

 ## How to Deploy ##